 Powerful and well designed - the best download manager for saving and converting media files

 The interface is simple and modern, and the download accelerator is capable of grabbing files 10 times faster.
 It does this by splitting each file into chunks, then downloading each one using a different server connection, making downloads not only faster, but also more reliable.
 If you're into music and movies you'll be delighted by its sequential setting, which lets you begin playing a file while it's still downloading.

 There's also a built-in video downloader with support for YouTube and Vimeo, and a video converter that changes the file format automatically once it's finished downloading.

-An open source download manager that's packed with bonus media tools
+An open source download manager that's packed with media tools for music and movie lovers

 Free Download Manager aims to be all things to all people.
 It's a download accelerator, a BitTorrent client, an audio and video previewer and a traffic management tool, and because it's open source, it's completely free and receives regular updates from its community of developers.

 It includes powerful scheduling features and a very handy remote control that means you can leave your downloads running and check on their progress from any internet-connected device.

 It can spider sites to download specific kinds of files, and you can choose to download only the bits of a ZIP file you actually want.
 It's an exceptional program, and it was tough to choose between this and Ninja Internet Download Manager for the top spot.

-A stripped-down version of a premium manager that's superb in its own right
+A stripped-down version of a premium download manager that's superb in its own right

-The free version of Download Accelerator Plus is a pared-back version of DAP Premium, but it's much more than just a demo and contains all the essential features you need for quick, reliable downloads.
+The free version of Download Accelerator Plus is a pared-back version of the premium edition, but it's much more than just a demo and contains all the essential features you need for quick, reliable downloads.